ngeor/blog/_posts/2011/2011-03-19-systemwebcompanion.md

 title: SystemWebCompanion
 date: 2011-03-19 18:10:00.000000000 +01:00
 published: true
-categories:
-- tech
-tags: []
+tags:
+  - pet project
+  - SystemWebCompanion
+  - ".NET"
+  - ASP.NET
+  - C#
 ---

 In many ASP.NET web applications, there are some small bits of code that you have to write over and over again.
 They're too small so you never bother to refactor them out as a reusable dll.
 After all they are so small that it's very fast to create from scratch again.
 They end up as a Utils.cs file somewhere in your project, probably repeated in all your projects in one form or another.

 Suffering from the same disease, I decided to create a small project for that.
 Its name is SystemWebCompanion.
 Its goal to create various small conveniences that ASP.NET web applications usually need.

 The following features are currently included (version 1.1.0):

 <ul>
 <li>Extension method to get the application path terminated with a slash (how many times have you coded this one?)</li>
 <li>Extension method to log an exception using log4net (and the inner exceptions too)</li>